ShujinJS/hanging-man/README.md

 # hanging-man
-A functional hanging man project let words = ["Bardak", "Tabak", "Kapı", "Telefon"];
+A functional hanging man project,
+Used words are: ["Bardak", "Tabak", "Kapı", "Telefon"]